StanAngeloff/komodo-fuzzy-open/README.md

 * Semi-large projects are supported (up to 10, 000 files)
 * New command `User Interface: Show/Hide Left Pane & Focus Search`
 * Displaying results from fuzzy search under Places
+* Keyboard navigation using Up/Down arrows and Enter

 What is not implemented?
 ========================